Florida won't light bridges in rainbow colors. So Jacksonville's LGBTQ community did.

 "It just reflects the joy and authenticity of everyone here," she said.

-View from bridge: Florida directive for bridge lighting is latest in battle over Pride and other symbols

-Nate Monroe: DeSantis attacks Jacksonville Pride display once again, masking cruelty with fake patriotism

-Jacksonville resident Sherwin Salla was on the bridge holding an orange-beaming flashlight while he helped coordinate the light display.
+Jacksonville resident Sherwin Salla was on the bridge holding an orange-beaming flashlight.

 "The biggest thing was just showing solidarity and making sure that our freedom is holding," he said.
 "It was more of a fun celebration to show our community that we still stand strong."